necco-atsume/HappyGB/README.md

 This does not run any games yet and the file path for the rom is hard-coded.
 It also expects there to be a DMG boot rom named 'DMG_ROM.bin' in the executable directory.

-HappyGB is released under the WTF-PL.
+HappyGB is released under the MIT license.
 See the included LICENSE file for more info.